cbrwx/AES-HMAC_Encryption_and_Decryption/README.md

 The decryption process involves the following steps:

 - Decode the ciphertext from base64.
--Derive a key from the password and salt using PBKDF2.
+- Derive a key from the password and salt using PBKDF2.
--Verify the HMAC of the encoded ciphertext using the key.
+- Verify the HMAC of the encoded ciphertext using the key.
--Decrypt the ciphertext using AES with CBC mode and the key and IV.
+- Decrypt the ciphertext using AES with CBC mode and the key and IV.
--Unpad the plaintext using PKCS7 padding.
+- Unpad the plaintext using PKCS7 padding.

 # Security Considerations